Human rights in the United Kingdom: Expression

 The Terrorism Act 2006 defines incitement to terrorism as 'direct or indirect encouragement or other inducement' for 'commission, preparation or instigation of acts of terrorism', as well as glorifying terrorist acts (that is 'any form of praise or celebration') punishable with 7 years in prison.
 Fourth, the laws of defamation and breach of confidence are designed to balance people's reputations and rights to privacy.
 The Defamation Act 2013 states that defamation means a statement that has or would 'cause serious harm to the reputation of the claimant', and if that claimant is a profit making body this requires 'serious financial loss'.

 The truth is always a defence for stating something factual, and a defendant may always show their statement 'is substantially true', or that they made a statement of honest opinion, rather than an assertion of fact.
 Further, of the statement is in the public interest, it will not be unlawful.
 Connected to this, news outlets should ask someone who is a subject of a story for their side.
 Internet operators are liable for statements on their websites that are defamatory if the poster is hard to identify, and they fail on a notice by the claimant to remove the statement within 48 hours.
 There can be no claim for defamation if a defendant has the 'absolute privilege' of making a statement in Parliament or reports, in the course of high state duty, internal documents or a foreign embassy, or reports of courts' proceedings.

 There is also 'qualified privilege' which gives a defence to defamation, but only if the writer asks the subject for an explanation or contradiction, for any legislative proceedings outside the UK, public enquiries, non-UK government documents, and matters of an international organisation.
 Given the global nature of media, a claim in the UK must ensure that the UK is the 'most appropriate place', there is no long trial by jury, and courts can order removal of claims from many websites if it has spread.
 Claims for breach of confidence are meant to protect the right to privacy.
 Examples have included an injunction against a retired security service officer who wrote a book called Spycatcher that revealed official secrets.
 But the government lost its claim to have an injunction against a newspaper on the effects of thalidomide on new births.

 The courts have stated that there is no difference between the protection offered by the common law, and that guaranteed by the European Convention on Human Rights.

-On 23 June 2020, the European Court of Human Rights (ECHR) said, the Russian authorities suppress the freedom of expression by blocking several websites in recent years, including some run by critics of President Vladimir Putin.